-Well-lit parking lots give customers, visitors and employees a feeling of safety while walking away from and back to their vehicles.
+Well-lit parking lots and walkways give customers, visitors, and employees a feeling of safety while walking away from and back to their vehicles.
 They also discourage crime and prevent accidents like tripping and falling.

 It only takes a few minutes to determine if an area has adequate lighting.
 Glance around at dusk and after darkness falls.
 Are shadows cast that limit vision?

 Drive around the neighborhood and other businesses lots much like yours after dark.
 Make notes about the size, height, and style of lighting with impressive qualities.
 If the business is open, walk in and introduce yourself.
 Tell them what you like about their lighting design and ask who did the work.
 Read about that company’s services.